 Deprecation of device admin

 Android 10 has removed the legacy management approach of Device Admin policies due to their irrelevant and outdated features to support evolving enterprise requirements.
-The newest version prevents apps and EMM agents to apply any Device Admin methods and recommend the partners and customers to embrace fully managed devices or work profiles.
+The newest version prevents apps and Android EMM agents to apply any Device Admin methods and recommend the partners and customers to embrace fully managed devices or work profiles.

 New Features for Apps